 There is strong evidence that this was not done.
 Along with the draft regulation, the Commission published an impact assessment (IA) outlining in detail how the Commission's thinking developed, COM (2023b).
 Chapter 5 is devoted to available policy options.
-In terms of fundamental choices for payment object and payment infrastructure, no mention is made of combinatorial possibilities similar to those outlined by Bofinger and Haase (2020).
-Only two options are discussed: Either do nothing or introduce the DE under a set of key design choices made by the ECB.
+In terms of fundamental choices for payment object and payment infrastructure, no mention is made of combinatorial possibilities similar to those outlined by Bofinger and Haas (2020).
+The IA considers different levels of payment privacy with respect to intermediaries and the ECB, but it misses out on alternative designs such as asymmetric anonymity as proposed by Chaum (1988) and Dold (2019), combining identifiable payees with guaranteed payer privacy.
+In essence, only two options are discussed in the IA: Either do nothing or introduce the DE under a set of key design choices previously made by the ECB.

 These key design choices include creating the DE as a new payment object both in online and offline form and for retail use only.
 DE distribution shall mainly rely on existing private PSP infrastructure, partially complemented by new public infrastructure for people without payment account.
-DE issuance and settlement shall be central and under the control of the ECB, using a newly set up infrastructure specifically designed for a high volume of person to person (P2P) payments with instant clearance2.
+DE issuance and settlement shall be central and under the control of the ECB, using a newly set up account-based infrastructure specifically designed for a high volume of payments with instant clearance.